unbroken-dome/gradle-testsets-plugin/README.md

 ### Extending other test sets

 A test set can extend other test sets.
-This makes the test set's `compile` and `runtime` configurations extend the other test set's `compile` and `runtime` configurations, respectively.
+This means the test set's `compile` and `runtime` configurations extend the "parent" test set's `compile` and `runtime` configurations, respectively.

 ```groovy
 testSets {